 The reports claiming the Land Cruiser would receive the Mega Cruiser’s portal axles were false but Toyota found another use for them.
 In the 1990s, it made a four-wheel drive version of the ubiquitous Coaster van fitted with a modified version of the Mega Cruiser’s front running gear.
 Called BB58 internally, it was instantly recognizable because it sat higher than a standard model and its front wheels used a different bolt pattern than its rear wheels, a layout that required fitting two spares.

 Most four-wheel drive Coasters rusted away in the snowy parts of northern Japan.
 The few good examples remaining in 2020 are highly prized by off-roaders as go-anywhere motorhomes.

 The Mega Cruiser in 2020

-General Motors has confirmed it will resurrect the Hummer name on an electric GMC pickup due out in 2021 but there’s no indication Toyota is preparing to throw its hat back into the ring.
+General Motors recently unveiled an electric GMC pickup bearing the Hummer name, due out in 2022 but there’s no indication Toyota is preparing to throw its hat back into the ring.
 The Land Cruiser (pictured) will remain at the top of its SUV hierarchy in the foreseeable future.

 The current-generation model released in 2007 will be replaced in the coming years and credible rumours claim the next Land Cruiser will abandon the V8 engine to adopt a hybrid powertrain built around a twin-turbocharged V6.